thatbackendguy/code-craft-pro/README.md

 	npm install
 	npm start
 	```
-4. Configure .env file in backend.
+4. Configure .env file in `backend` folder.
 By creating `.env` file
 and copy and paste the below file into `.env` file and configure accordingly.
 	```
 	DB_URI=